Philadelphia police investigating after unruly crowd gathers outside City Hall

 "It's totally unacceptable.
 I can't justify that, it's unacceptable man," added Rob Logan of North Philadelphia.

-Many are surprised watching the video that there have been no reported injuries given the large crowd size.

 For some, like Logan, he says this incident only adds to the growing concerns around the city.
+"The city is out of control," he said.

-Philadelphia Mayor Jim Kenney says these incidents will not be tolerated.
+Philadelphia Mayor Jim Kenney released a statement concerning the danger that these stunts pose.

 "What happened last night on streets near City Hall was incredibly and needlessly dangerous.
 Incidents that pose threats to safety and endanger the public will not be tolerated.
-We're working with the Police Department to ensure that these reckless incidents do not happen in the future," said Kenney in a statement.
+We're working with the police department to ensure that these reckless incidents do not happen in the future," Kenney said.

-Police say one of the department's vehicles suffered damage to the hood during the incident.
+Police say one of the department's vehicles suffered damage to the hood.

 Anyone with any information on the people seen in the video is asked to call Philadelphia police at 215-686-TIPS.